 Practical Internship Program

-After the classroom training period, each new employee is assigned to a communications training officer.
+After the classroom training period, each new employee is assigned to a communications training officer or a qualified mentor.
 Emphasis is placed on teaching and developing the basic mechanics of call taking and radio dispatching.
 During this time the employee is continually rated and evaluated by the trainer and the assigned communications shift supervisor.